 Electoral Map

+What is an electoral map and what is it used for?
 The electoral map (called voter card) is a document proving your registration on the list of electors of the municipality.
-It's usually sent by mail, but it can be given to 18-year-olds at a citizenship ceremony.
+In particular, it indicates the address of your polling station.
+This card is usually sent by mail, but it can be given to 18-year-old French citizens at a citizenship ceremony.
+We'll explain.

 Crédits : Ministry of the Interior